gregpuzzles1/Photomosaic/README.md

 Full details and requirements for the assignment are described in:

-ps1/cs1120-Problem-Set-1-Making-Mosaics.html
+ps1/cs1120-Problem-Set-1-Making-Mosaics.html and

-If you want to make the effort to make it a viewable webpage:
+index.shtml (original assignment)

-Copy the entire contents of the HTML into a file named index.html (HTML may need to be refactored).
+If you want to make the effort to make them a viewable webpage:

-Save it anywhere on your computer.
+Open up the file and Download it to your computer then open it in your browser.

 Double-click it, or right-click and choose “Open with → Browser” (Chrome, Firefox, etc.).
 That’ll render the webpage immediately.